 9. Keywords and searches

-Lightroom CC also uses manual keywording, but it supplements this with its own ‘automatic’ keywording system, using Adobe’s AI-based Sensei technology to identify objects within images so that you can search for ‘boat’, or ‘mountain’, or many other generic object types and be shown matching images in your library based on their content rather than keywords you’ve added.
+• Lightroom supplements manual keywording with its own ‘automatic’ keywording system, using Adobe’s AI-based Sensei technology to identify objects within images so that you can search for ‘boat’, or ‘mountain’, or many other generic object types and be shown matching images in your library based on their content rather than keywords you’ve added.

 10. Photography Plan cost

-At the time of writing there are three Adobe subscription plans of interest to photographers:
+Lightroom adds the extra dimension of storage cost to the Photography Plan options.
+Lightroom Classic does not.
+There are three Adobe subscription plans of interest to photographers:

-This includes Photoshop, Lightroom Classic CC and Lightroom CC (plus sundry extras).
-This is perfect if you intend using Lightroom Classic CC and Photoshop.
-You can instal and use Lightroom CC, but the 20GB of cloud storage included in this plan won’t get you very far.
+This includes Photoshop, Lightroom Classic and Lightroom (plus sundry extras).
+This is perfect if you intend using Lightroom Classic and Photoshop.
+You can install and use Lightroom too, but the 20GB of cloud storage included in this plan won’t get you very far.

-This is a good Plan if you intend to use Lightroom CC EXCLUSIVELY.
-It costs the same as the regular Photography Plan but includes 1TB cloud storage for Lightroom CC.
-But you do not get Photoshop, so you effectively lose out on external editing tools, and you do not get Lightroom Classic CC to fall back on.
+This is a good Plan if you intend to use Lightroom EXCLUSIVELY.
+It costs the same as the regular Photography Plan but includes 1TB cloud storage for Lightroom.
+But you do not get Photoshop, so you effectively lose out on external editing tools, and you do not get Lightroom Classic to fall back on.

-Lightroom Classic CC and Lightroom CC both have faults.
-Lightroom Classic CC feels fussy and dated, and seems to run slower and slower with each new version, while Lightroom CC’s simpler interface and Sensei search tools lock you in to Adobe’s expensive online storage and its own software ecosystem.
+Lightroom Classic (above) and Lightroom both have faults.
+Lightroom Classic feels fussy and dated, and while it has seen a series of recent speed improvements, you still wouldn’t call it quick.
+On the other hand, Lightroom’s simpler interface and Sensei search tools lock you in to Adobe’s expensive online storage and its own software ecosystem.